-The Town that Dreaded Sundown is a 1976 horror feature film directed by (and co-starring) Charles B. Pierce (The Legend of Boggy Creek).
+The Town that Dreaded Sundown is a 1976 horror film directed by (and costarring) Charles B. Pierce (The Legend of Boggy Creek).

 Buy Blu-ray + DVD (includes The Evictors) from Amazon.com

-The film is presented like an episode of Unsolved Mysteries, with a narrator describing the actions as they are shown.
+The film is presented in the style of an episode of Unsolved Mysteries, with a narrator describing the actions as they are shown.
 Ben Johnson stars as the law-enforcement officer attempting to catch the killer.
 Dawn Wells (Mary Ann of Gilligan’s Island) appears as one of the victims and the ever-reliable Andrew Prine as Johnson’s deputy.